Kinetic Theory of Gases MCQ

 Option b – 665 g

-(C) latent heat.
+(C) latent heat

-(D) specific heat.
+(D) specific heat

-Option a – higher temperature.
+Option a – high temperatures

 (A) 967